pmb-7684/Data_Mining_Clustering_Project_4/README.md

 #### **k-means**
-The process for k-means begins with deciding on the number of clusters for our data.
+The process for k-means begins with deciding on the number of clusters in the data.
 There are 16 districts (or neighborhoods) that are now labeled 0 - 15.

+#### elbow method
-Rather than guessing on the number of clusters, the elbow method is used.
+Rather than guessing on the number of clusters, the elbow method was used.
 This method plots the variance based on the number of clusters.
 The bend in the elbow is selected as the optimal number of clusters.
 It represents where adding more clusters does not change the sum squared distance of each point to its centroid.
 Pick the k value, where the average distance falls.
 Based on the elbow chart below, there is a sudden fall in average distance at the best number of clusters is 2, 3, 4, and 5.
 The value of k can be subjective.

 <img src="images/elbow.png" alt="Description" width="400" height="400" />